Thivas12/Sales-data-to-identify-product-bundles/README.md

 # Timeline

 * Data Pre-processing
            It is a data mining technique which is used to transform the raw data in useful and efficient format.
-It usually involves three steps,
+It usually involves three steps
 * Data Cleaning
               The data can have many irrelavant and missing parts.
 To handle this part, data cleaning is done.
 It involves handling of missing data and noisy data (Binning                   method, Regression, Clustering)